jxson/front-matter/README.md

             description: 'Nothing to see here'
         },
         body: '\nThis is some text about some stuff that happened sometime ago',
-        yaml: 'title: Just hack\'n\ndescription: Nothing to see here' }
+        frontmatter: 'title: Just hack\'n\ndescription: Nothing to see here' }

 # Methods